 Support is available for first time buyers or for those returning to the property market but unable to meet the cost of an open market property.
-Jane Stewart, Head of the Affordable Housing Team at Coodes Solicitors, outlines the Government schemes.
+We outline the Government schemes.

 Statistics show that UK house prices have increased by 23% over the last decade.
 Despite economic uncertainty, they show no sign of slowing down.
 It is undoubtedly getting harder to get onto the property ladder, particularly because many potential first time buyers and those who have previously left the housing ladder are spending so much of their monthly income on rent.